 Systems Architecture

-vflow2 has four major systems beyond basic IFC analysis tools:
+vflow2 has five major systems beyond basic IFC analysis tools:

 1. Connection Graph